Last updated: Wednesday, January 6, 2021.

 Information about this package is available here.
 Important notes:

-- Available on a one-time only basis for a maximum of 14-days throughout the fall term and until further notice.
+- Available throughout the fall term and until further notice.

-- Includes accommodation in a student residence and three meals a day to students travelling to UBC from outside Canada (hence required to self-isolate) and who are not able to self-isolate in their own accommodation.
+- Includes accommodation in a student residence and three meals a day to students travelling to UBC from outside Canada (hence required to self-isolate), or have been instructed by public health to self-isolate, and who are not able to self-isolate in their own accommodation.

 - Meal Plan includes 3 meals per day for 14 days (breakfast, lunch and dinner, plus a snack).
 All meals are delivered through contactless delivery, and must be ordered ahead of the cut-off delivery window.
 Special menus for specific dietary needs will be provided to the best of our abilities.

 We anticipate some first year residence spaces to be available.
-If you have already applied for Term 2 First Year Residence, we will contact you with more information in the fall.
 If you would like to apply, please follow the process outlined here.

 Students will be required to be enrolled in at least 9 credits each term (in person or online) to maintain their eligibility for student housing.